The UV/optical peak and X-ray brightening in TDE candidate AT2019azh: A case of stream-stream collision and delayed accretion: Spectral analysis

 \subsection{Comparison between UV/optical and X-rays}

 Figure \ref{fig:L} shows the UV/optical and X-ray luminosity evolution of AT2019azh.
-In the figure we also show $t^{-5/3}$ power-law and $e^{-t/\tau}$ exponential fits to the data.
-However, it is hard to compare the two fitting methods because of the large error, although in Figure \ref{fig:mag} the exponential fits well to data.
+In the early time($t \leq 100\;day$) the X-ray has two peaks at 0 and 50 day, respectively, while UV/optical decreases, suggesting the lack of a correlation between the X-ray and UV/optical.
 In addition, we plot the evolution of the X-ray-to-UV/optical luminosity ratio $L_X/L_{\rm opt}$ in Figure \ref{fig:LxL}.
 It shows that AT2019azh and ASASSN-15oi are generally very similar, in that this ratio rises from 0.001-0.01 during the early optically bright phase to $\sim 1$ later.
 They differ from ASASSN-14li which shows almost constant $L_X/L_{\rm opt} \sim 1$.